AdobeDocs/campaign.en/help/v8/start/compatibility-matrix.md

 To send [push notifications](../send/push.md) with Campaign, use the Adobe Experience Platform Mobile SDK by configuring the Adobe Campaign Classic extension in the Data Collection UI.

+Compatible versions for iOS and Android are detailed in the [Adobe Developer documentation](https://developer.adobe.com/client-sdks/home/)

 ## Web access{#web-access}